 Game developers often hate to show their unfinished work to outsiders because they frequently get criticized due to the unpolished nature of the work.
 End-users and game-publisher staff tend to over-index on how a game looks compared to how it plays, which is unfortunate because great artwork and polish are expensive endeavors that can be deferred until later in development when the core gameplay has been discovered and refined, and we know we have a product players love.

 When beginning alpha-testing it’s important to overcome the bias against early testing by starting with a friendly audience and setting the right expectations.
 Begin alpha-testing by inviting 10-20 friends who best represent the target audience for the game.
 That is, not just friends, but friends who might like our game.

 Set player and developer expectations at the beginning of the project.
 In all of the external communications, continually reinforce the mantra that this effort is not about finding bugs (though that is a side benefit), but about aiming to discover the best, most fun gameplay experiences.
 As such, the game is not going to look pretty.
 And it manifestly should not look pretty.
-Everywhere a player looks should reinforce the “alpha-ness” of the game.
-Under construction signs, gray-box artwork, placeholder text -- all of it.
+Everywhere a player looks should reinforce the “alpha-ness” of the game, including gray-box artwork, placeholder text, and alpha banners.

 If an alpha-tester takes a screenshot and it escapes onto the Internet, it should be clear to viewers that the game is early in development, not a game with low production quality.

 Secondly, alpha-testers should have full access to all the game systems, features and levels that developers do so they can get the full experience that’s been created.
 There should be no gating systems to wall off alpha-testers into the most beautiful corner, as they can only provide feedback on what they see.
 Don’t wall them off!

 Grant alpha-testers the ability to play whenever they want, but encourage them to play at times when the development team can join them, e.g. Wednesday & Friday from 3-5 PM.